Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 2. Monitoring Phase

-Think of this as your regular check-in period where you observe performance, offer feedback, and address challenges before they become problems.
+Please think of this as your regular check-in period, during which you observe performance, offer feedback, and address challenges before they become problems.
 You’ll want to maintain open communication through regular one-on-ones, team meetings, and informal catch-ups.

-For this, you can use your performance tracking tools to document achievements, challenges, and any adjustments to goals.
+You can use your performance tracking tools to document achievements, challenges, and any goal adjustments.

-This is also when you’ll identify any additional training or resources your team members might need to succeed.
+This is also when you identify any additional training or resources your team members might need to succeed.

 3. Review Phase